 4 .
 Unzip the downloaded data and list the unpacked data to view it:

 5 .
 You will notice several

 .shp files in the folder.
-These files form together what is called a ShapeFile, a common digital vector storage format for storing geometric location and associated attribute information for legacy GIS software.
+These files together are called a ShapeFile, a common digital vector storage format for storing geometric location an associated attribute information for legacy GIS software.